nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extension**
 * 2a.
 List is empty
-  *
+  * Use Case Ends
 * 3a.
 Manager request does not adhere to field's restrictions
   * 3a1.
 NomNomNotifier shows an error message
   * Use Case resumes at 3
+* 3b.
+Manager tags customers using pre-assigned shortcut
+  * 3b1.
+Abbreviation is mapped to pre-assigned tag name
+  * Use Case resumes at step 4

 **Use case: Search for a customer**

 **MSS**
 1. Manager requests to list the customers
-2. AddressBook shows a list of customers
+2. NomNomNotifier shows a list of customers
 3. Manager requests to search for customer by name/phone number
-4. AddressBook shows the customer
+4. NomNomNotifier shows the customer
 5. Use Case Ends

 **Extension**
 * 3a.
 Manager request/invalid/incomplete
   * 3a1.
-AddressBook shows an error message.
+NomNomNotifier shows an error message
   * Use Case Ends
 * 2a.
 The list is empty
   * User Case Ends